apptimistco/asn/rfc.md

 encoding of the 64-byte SHA512 sum of the referenced blob file that may be abbreviated to as few as 8 characters.

-The tilde symbol introduces a user reference with LOGIN as default; asterisk for all users; and period for all users that have marked on the session server.
+The tilde symbol introduces a user reference with LOGIN as default; an asterisk for all users; a period for all login users on the session server; or a parentheses enclosed glob pattern that is expanded to the list of users having that pattern.
 Otherwise, USER is a UTF-8 hexadecimal encoding of the 32-byte public encryption key that may be abbreviated to as few as 8 characters.

 GLOB may have forward slash ("/") hierarchy with `*` and `?` expansion characters to match repository names (e.g. `asn/hel*` for `asn/hello`)